cloudmesh-community/fa18-523-67/Paper/paper_snapshot.md

 ### Paper_snaphot

 This is the snapshot of the final paper that we will be writing.
 The final paper will contain few sample codes and examples.

-### Team Members:
+### Team Members and work breakdown:

-  - Sahithya Sridhar (fa18-523-67)
+  - Sahithya Sridhar (fa18-523-67): Introduction, Natural language text processing, Natural Language generation
-  - Prajakta Patil (fa18-523-65)
+  - Prajakta Patil (fa18-523-65): Related Work, Applications of NLP, NLP in Yelp data review

 # Introduction:
 Natural language processing (NLP) forms the link between machine language